09 - 11 July, 2019

 Changing Tides: What’s New for Next-Gen Procurement Executives

-We asked four industry experts how they see the new generation of procurement executives transforming the procurement profession.
+We asked five industry experts how they see the new generation of procurement executives transforming the procurement profession.
 Get the full scoop below.

 How do you see the new generation of procurement executives transforming the procurement profession?